Oswald Peraza Preview, Player Props: Yankees vs. Astros

-After hitting .061 with a walk in his past 10 games, Oswald Peraza and the New York Yankees face the Houston Astros (who will hand the ball to Hunter Brown) at 7:10 PM ET on Saturday.
+The New York Yankees, including Oswald Peraza (.200 on-base percentage in past 10 games, 62 points below season-long percentage), battle starting pitcher Cristian Javier and the Houston Astros at Minute Maid Park, Sunday at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Astros.
+In his last appearance, he had three hits (going 3-for-4 with a double and an RBI) against the Astros.

 Oswald Peraza Game Info & Props vs. the Astros